 When you invest in a computer or home theater system, you want to make sure you're getting the best quality equipment.
-That means buying expensive batteries and A/V cables, right?
+That means buying expensive components and A/V cables, right?

-Wrong.
-In fact, those $100 media cables with the gold-plated connectors aren't doing anything that a more reasonably priced set of cables can't do [source: Gizmodo.com].
-Not that your helpful big-box sales associate will tell you that, of course!
-Save your money for DVDs and Blu-rays of your favorite movies, and go with the cheaper cables.
-They conduct electrons every bit as easily and efficiently as more expensive wires, and that's all they need to do.
+Not necessarily.
+In fact, those $100 media cables with the gold-plated connectors aren't going to do anything that a more reasonably priced set of cables can't do.
+Cheaper cables will conduct electrons every bit as easily and efficiently as more expensive wires.

 Now if you're in the market for batteries, it does pay to do a little research.
 Brand-name batteries tend to last longer than batteries that have a low price point.
 The sweet spot, as far as value for your money is concerned, is somewhere in the middle.
 For example, store brand Kirkland Signature batteries (90 cents/pair) performed as well as name brand Panasonic Digital Power batteries ($2.84/pair).